 If you are neither a U.S. citizen nor a Permanent Resident of the United States, please pay an early visit to the OISSS, which is located in the J. Walter Wilson Building, Suite 510 at 69 Brown Street.
 The office is open Monday through Friday from 10 a.m. to 12 p.m. and 1-5 p.m.
 (4 p.m. during the summer).
 The office is closed during the lunch hour from 12-1 p.m.

-International students may also want to visit the Third World Center, located in Partridge Hall at 68 Brown Street.
+International students may also want to visit the Brown Center for Students of Color, located in Partridge Hall at 68 Brown Street.
 The Center is a place where students can explore cultural heritages and learn about race and ethnicity in America.
 In collaboration with other student organizations and department, the Center sponsors over 250 lectures and programs through the year to which all Brown students are invited.

 International Orientation is August 25-26, 2016.